cedalo/streamsheets-documentation/source/functions/streamsheet/influxselect.rst

    * - JSON
      - Defines a query using a :term:`JSON` cell range, which contains all clauses to build the SELECT query.
    * - Target
      - Optional.
 Defines a cell range to show the query result.
-Might not be necessary if result is visualized via charts.
+Might not be necessary if result is visualized by a chart.
+   * - XValue
+     - Optional.
+Name of the value which should be used for the x-axis if result is visualized by a chart.
+Defaults to "time".
    * - Timeout
      - Optional.
 Defines Timeout to perform query.